bright/new-www/content/blog/why-you-should-go-serverless-with-your-apps.md

 ### Increased agility

 Serverless computing allows startups to quickly **experiment with new ideas and applications** without worrying about the cost and complexity of setting up infrastructure.
 This can lead to greater innovation and agility.

+## Benefits of serverless computing for larger businesses and corporations